 Candice Shelton Mullins, Lake City

 Candice Shelton Mullins, age 57 of Lake City, TN passed away on Sunday, January 7, 2018 at the North Knoxville Medical Center in Powell.
 Candice was born on March 9, 1960 in Anderson County, Tennessee.
 Candice worked for the state of Tennessee for seventeen years and retired.
+Candice was an LPN and enjoyed her job very much.
 She enjoyed spending time with her family, crocheting and singing with family.
 Candice was a secretary at her church for many years.
 Candice is preceded in death by her father, John Henry Shelton, sister Carliea Loucinda Mize, and nephew, Ezra Winn.

 Survivors: